 Treating Biochar Prior to Application—The purpose of treating biochar, called activating, or inoculating, or charging, is to fill the nutrient storage capacity of the biochar and pre-load it with microorganisms so it will cause the least disruption in the growing medium, and will immediately begin doing its work in the soil and providing nutrients to plants.

 There are a number of approaches for the home gardener to charge or activate biochar.
-Which you choose doesn’t really matter, they all work.
+Which you choose apparently doesn’t matter, they all are reported to work.
 You can even use a combination of methods.
 The important thing is exposing the biochar to nutrients and microorganisms for a sufficient period of time to become established.

 Charging with Compost—This seems to be the easiest method if you have compost available, preferably some you made so you have control of the input.
-This method involves adding biochar in any amount up to a 1:1 ratio to existing compost and allowing it to “marinate” for a number of weeks.
+Add biochar in any amount up to a 1:1 ratio to existing compost and allow it to “marinate” for a number of weeks.
 The same thing can be accomplished over a longer period by adding biochar to nitrogen and carbon materials when feeding your compost bin.
 The nutrients and microorganisms that are created in the composting process will inhabit the biochar at the same time.

 Methods for Charging/Inoculating Biochar